qisuqi/qiqisu.github.io/docs/_pages/cv.md

 Education
 ======
-* PhD in Explainable AI, City, University of London, 2024 (expected)
+* PhD in Explainable AI, City, University of London, London, 2020-2024 (expected)
-* MSc in Data Science, City, University of London, 2020
+* MSc in Data Science, City, University of London, London, 2019-2020
-* BSc in Mathematics, University of Surrey, 2019
+* BSc in Mathematics, University of Surrey, Guildford, 2015-2019

 Work experience
 ======
-* AI Researcher, SMART BEAR EU Project, 2020-Present \\
+**AI Researcher**, SMART BEAR EU Project, 2020-Present \\
 Researcher for SMART BEAR developing a big data platform that will provide evidence-based personalised support for several pressing health-care issues faced by the aging EU societies.
   * I led the XAI-driven research as part of my PhD study to personalise health interventions and promote independent